BreachVex vs Burp Suite Enterprise: When to Choose Each in 2026

 With Burp Pro operated by a trained analyst: the analyst identifies potential SSRF injection points by reviewing traffic in Proxy, sends candidate requests to Repeater, manually substitutes internal IP ranges and cloud metadata addresses, and uses Collaborator for out-of-band callback detection.
 This takes 30–90 minutes of analyst time per endpoint cluster.

-With BreachVex: the SSRF/XXE squad automatically probes all discovered endpoints with parameterized payloads against AWS IMDSv1 (http://169.254.169.254/latest/meta-data/), GCP metadata (http://metadata.google.internal/), and internal RFC-1918 ranges.
+With BreachVex: the SSRF/XXE testing stage automatically probes all discovered endpoints with parameterized payloads against AWS IMDSv1 (http://169.254.169.254/latest/meta-data/), GCP metadata (http://metadata.google.internal/), and internal RFC-1918 ranges.
 OAST callbacks are captured automatically.
 If SSRF is confirmed, the finding includes the exact request, the out-of-band callback that proved it, and the metadata content retrieved (if obtainable).
 Zero analyst time required.

 These tools are not mutually exclusive.
 The mature AppSec posture in 2026 uses all three products for different functions: